 I have been wanting to write this post since last week, but it’s really hard for me to write about my late uncle.
 He was so extraordinary, that words do not do him justice.
 He was talented beyond us mere mortals.
 Spoke 7 languages fluently!
 Wrote musical comedies (sometimes in foreign languages!!), could hear a piece of music once and sit at a piano and play it perfectly!!
 Made the most amazing costumes.
 The pic above is him at Mardi Gras 1980.
-He built sets, wrote cookbooks, painted, sketched, he had his own comic strip, and made comic books, he could do anything!
+He built sets, wrote cookbooks, painted, sketched, he had his own comic strip, and made comic books, he was an actor and GQ model, he could do anything!
 But on top of the creative genius he embodied, he was the most positive person ever.
 Never said a negative word about anyone.
 He was almost christlike, and I know that sounds corny, but he was… My mother once said “I know we’re making it sound like he could walk on water, but he kinda could” He was really that special!

 In my last post I mentioned his friend Glade gave us one of his journals.
 It was so great to see.
 This particular journal was done in the early 1970’s.
 My uncle had been living in NYC after a very successful theater tour around the world with La Mama ETCs Greek Trilogies.
 But he was disillusioned in NYC, and pined for his beloved New Orleans.
 Reading through his notes, it made me think of when I lived there, and how I went through a similar thing.